-(1) The 190,244 Common Shares are held by the Escrow Agent in accordance with the terms of the Clear Escrow Agreement pursuant to the Clear Acquisition.
-The Clear Escrow Agreement provides that the certificates representing the Common Shares held in escrow pursuant to the Clear Escrow Agreement will be released to Clear on June 12, 2010, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation.

-(2) The 791,776 Common Shares are held by the Escrow Agent in accordance with the terms of the Champion Escrow Agreement pursuant to the Champion Acquisition.
-The Champion Escrow Agreement provides that the certificates representing the Common Shares held in escrow pursuant to the Champion Escrow Agreement will released to Champion as to 1/3 on November 30, 2010, 2011 and 2012 respectively, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation.
+- (1) The 527,876 Common Shares are held by the Escrow Agent in accordance with the terms of the Champion Escrow Agreement pursuant to the Champion Acquisition.
+The Champion Escrow Agreement provides that certificates representing 527,876 Common Shares held in escrow pursuant to the Champion Escrow Agreement were released to certain shareholders of Champion as to 1/2 on November 30, 2011 and 2012 respectively, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or takeover bid in respect of the Corporation. - (2) The 1,289,370 Common Shares are held by the Escrow Agent in accordance with the terms of the FMI Escrow Agreement pursuant to the FMI Acquisition.
+The FMI Escrow Agreement provides that certificates representing the 1,289,370 Common Shares held in escrow pursuant to the FMI Escrow Agreement will be released to FMI as to 1/3 on June 30, 2011, June 30, 2012, and June 30, 2013, respectively, subject in each case to standard escrow release conditions relating to a "change of control" or take-over bid in respect of CESTC or AES.